-It’s the last 16 in the Europa League and BetVictor Brand Ambassador Michael Owen is here to provide his best bets ahead of the action.
+It’s the last 16 in the football Europa League and BetVictor Brand Ambassador Michael Owen is here to provide his best bets ahead of the action.

 Listen to the BetVictor Podcast for our Cheltenham Preview with David Pipe, North London Derby preview and EFL chat with Gabriel Sutton.